bangkokrb/rubyconfth/src/practicalities.md

   Your passport’s expiration date should be at least six months later than the date you enter Thailand.
 {% endrendercontent %}

-{% rendercontent "section", title: "Health/Vaccinations" %}
+{% rendercontent "section_text", title: "Health/Vaccinations" %}
   Check with a doctor in your home country to see if you require any vaccinations before travelling to Thailand.
 It is best to start this process as soon as possible, as some vaccines may be difficult to find, or require multiple doses spaced apart.
 A useful resource for more information about this is at [CDC Travel Vaccines](https://wwwnc.cdc.gov/travel/page/travel-vaccines).)

   If you need emergency medical assistance during your trip, dial 1669 (this may not work with non-Thai phone numbers) and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.